Have new recipes emailed to you.

-Because it’s Monday and because my Hawks got bumped from the playoffs yesterday, I am sharing this Triple Chocolate Bundt Cake with you today.
-Also…chocolate.
-This cake is rich, decadent and loaded with chocolate.
+Because it’s Monday and every Monday needs chocolate, I am sharing this chocolate lusciousness with you.
+Triple Chocolate Bundt Cake is rich, decadent and loaded with chocolate.
 Chocolate cake, chocolate chips and a heavenly chocolate ganache.
 It’s a chocolate lover’s dream and was quite the labor of love.

 What do I mean by labor of love?
 Well, I made this cake 4 times in 3 days.

 The first time I made it 1/4 of the cake stuck in the pan.
 Turns out my combo of butter and flour didn’t work.
 Not only did it stick in the pan but the flour left unappetizing white spots all over the cake.